Addressing Allegations Of Prostitution During The 2015 Super Bowl

 As a general rule, those being arrested are in most situations better served by exercising their 5th amendment afforded protections.
 In other words, refraining from discussing ones activities or alleged actions with law enforcement when arrested will usually only serve to help a defense case to be more successful.
 Choosing to remain silent is often best.
 This is so that the details may be ironed out in a courtroom setting.
 When questioned by law enforcement it is advisable to say, (1) I wish to remain silent, (2) I do not consent to searches, and (3) I want my lawyer – period.

 As a note, always be respectful and polite when making these statements, as law enforcement is only doing what they deem at the time to be just and warranted.
 If you or someone you know has been charged with alleged solicitation or prostitution related crimes in Phoenix, choose carefully with regard to an Arizona criminal defense lawyer.
 Van Norman Law represents those charged with both alleged solicitation and alleged prostitution.
-In one recent case that happened around the time of the Super Bowl, Van Norman Law obtained a defense trial verdict resulted in a dismissal of all charges.
-Call or visit Van Norman Law today to learn more.
+In one recent case that happened around the time of the Super Bowl, Van Norman Law obtained a defense trial verdict resulting in a dismissal of all charges.